Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [PicNRec AIO](https://shop.insidegadgets.com/product/gameboy-camera-picnrec-aio/), a combined all-in-one (AIO) PicNrec + flashable camera and the plain [Gameboy Camera Flash Cart](https://shop.insidegadgets.com/product/gameboy-camera-flash-cart/) (basically the AIO less the PicNRec), by InsideGadget (regular size board).

 ## Custom camera roms
 - [Photo!](https://github.com/untoxa/gb-photo) by untoxa, most curated rom project which basically allows extended use of the camera sensor and Game Boy Printer / Game Boy Printer emulators.
-Also compatible with the [Megaduck](https://fr.wikipedia.org/wiki/Mega_Duck) (also known as Cougar Boy) via a [Game Boy Camera / Megaduck adapter](https://github.com/bbbbbr/gb_to_megaduck_cart_adapter).
+Also compatible with the [Megaduck](https://fr.wikipedia.org/wiki/Mega_Duck) (also known as Cougar Boy) via a [Game Boy Camera / Megaduck adapter](https://github.com/bbbbbr/gb_to_megaduck_cart_adapter) and a special [extension card for Game Boy Camera](https://github.com/Raphael-Boichot/Megaduck-to-game-boy-camera-adapter).
+Photo! is also [Game Gear](https://fr.wikipedia.org/wiki/Game_Gear) compatible via an unreleased (at the moment) adpater board.
 - [2bit PXLR Studio](https://github.com/HerrZatacke/2bit-pxlr-studio) by HerrZatacke, prototype of Photo! which offers a smooth experience due to basic but efficient menus.
 It allows sending images by the [Game Boy speaker](https://github.com/Raphael-Boichot/custom-camera-rom-beep-tone-converter).

 ## Rom/save hacks